mattia-marini/moontex.nvim/README.md

 <a name="workspace"></a>
 ### Optimal workspace folder
-In order for MoonTex to work properly, your workspace folder should look something like this:
+In order for moontex to work properly, your workspace folder should look something like this:
 ```
 latex_workspace
 ├── project1